 8. You’re overlooking the importance of experimental design

-Nathalie Percie du Sert, Programme Manager for experimental design, analysis and reporting: You can use our online Experimental Design Assistant to help you plan in vivo experiments.
+Nathalie Percie du Sert, Head of Experimental Design and Reporting: You can use our online Experimental Design Assistant to help you plan in vivo experiments.

-A lack of relevant proof-of-concept data, poor quality data and/or data not described clearly enough to demonstrate what you’re trying to achieve will hinder your application for funding.
+Leaving out relevant proof-of-concept data, including poor quality data or not describing data clearly enough to demonstrate what you’re trying to achieve will all hinder your application for funding.

 Make sure the data included in your application makes a convincing case and that you describe it well, explaining explicitly how it justifies your future research and lays the foundation for more work.

-- Uploaded all letters of support and that they are formatted correctly
+- Uploaded all letters of support and ensured that they are formatted correctly

 - Correctly filled in all your qualifications and relevant experience on the Je-S form